kaloyan-marinov/journal-keeper/README.md

 # How to use Docker Compose to run a containerized version of the project

-The previous section demonstrated one way of running a containerized version of the project.
-That way relied on using "Vanilla Docker"...
+The previous section demonstrated how to use "Vanilla Docker" (i.e. Docker without Docker Compose) to run a containerized version of the project.
+That approach works, but it has the following few inconvenient aspects:

-- relies on two environment files (`backend/.env` an `backend/.env.prod-stage`)
+- it relies on not one but two environment files (`backend/.env` an `backend/.env.prod-stage`)
-- there was duplication between the values that those files stored in environment variables
+- there is duplication between the values that those files stored in environment variables
-- there was also duplication between the values that `backend/.env` alone stored in environment variables
+- there is also duplication between the values that `backend/.env` alone stored in environment variables
-- requires a large number of manual steps, which is illuminating (in terms of how Docker works) but also tedious and error-prone
+- even though it uses fewer commands than the "manual deployment method" described in the previous section, each of those commands is long and complex

+This section demonstrates how to use Docker Compose to run a containerized version of the project.
+This section's approach rectifies the inconvenient aspects of the previous section's approach (which were listed in the previous paragraph.)

+---

 ```
 # inside the root folder of your local repository, create a `.env.docker-compose` file with the following structure: